-Unlike some cities, Cambridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cambridge are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cambridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cambridge is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cambridge who work in office and administrative support (16.04%), sales jobs (14.48%), and food service (9.00%).

-The education level of Cambridge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.54% of adults 25 and older in Cambridge have a college degree.
+The percentage of adults in Cambridge who are college-educated is close to the national average for all communities of 21.84%: 17.54% of the adults in Cambridge have a bachelor's degree or advanced degree.